MartinSobel/Covchart/README.md

 # What is this?
 ### _Covchart_ is a tool to create art, from the stasts of the COVID-19 contagion curves.

-## Why I made this?
-#### What I want to do, is a tool to transform statistics of something that concerns us all, into art.

 # Do you want to help?
 ### Pull requests are welcome, here is a *to-do* list: